Getting to Know Your Insurance Policy – Part 1

 Homeowner’s insurance allows you to protect your investment by providing coverage in the event of loss or damage.
 Unfortunately, homeowners often fail to develop a thorough understanding of their insurance policies.
-At Avner Gat, Inc. we stress the importance of reading your insurance policy thoroughly and seeking help if there is anything you don’t understand.
+At Avner Gat, Inc. our team of public adjusters knows the importance of reading your insurance policy thoroughly and seeking help if there is anything you don’t understand.
 We’ve done our best to cover the basics and help jump-start the process!

 Most standard homeowner’s insurance policies include four types of coverage:

 - Coverage for the structure of your home covers the physical home itself, both interior exterior.